Memorial Neuer Börneplatz: The historic Börneplatz and today's Neuer Börneplatz

 The Börneplatz was originally called Judenmarkt (Market of the Jews).
-Until the end of World War II, the "old" Börneplatz was situated to the west of the area of today's Neuer Börneplatz, which was in turn covered by buildings until the end end of World War II (cf. the maps below).
+Until the end of World War II, the "old" Börneplatz was situated to the west of the area of today's Neuer Börneplatz, which was in turn covered by buildings until the end of World War II (cf. the maps below).

 The buildings on today's Neuer Börneplatz were destroyed in World War II.
 Thus, for about four decades, the Börneplatz was extended on the eastern side by an area which is roughly today's Neuer Börneplatz.
 Then a new building was erected on the area of the "old" Börneplatz, which had diseappeared by 1990.
 Its eastern post-war extension was left over; it was named Neuer Börneplatz.

 1862: The square area defined by the Hospital of the Israelitische Krankenkassen (Isr.
 Krankenkasse) and the row of six small hospital houses (no. 22–32) is roughly the area of today's Neuer Börneplatz.

 1872: The Hospital of the Israelitische Krankenkassen (left).
 The Judenmarkt is behind this building.
 Middle: the row of small houses (view of the easternmost house) next to the cemetery.

 1892: The Judenmarkt is now called Börneplatz.
 Note the Börneplatz Synagogue (Syn.) between Börneplatz and the Old Jewish Cemetery.
 The Schnurgasse is today's Battonnstraße.